vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 /user?name=JohnathansLongName
 ```

-Without access to the hidden portion, it's impossible to determine which original URL the redacted version came from.
-This ambiguity arises because the redaction process operates on raw byte ranges of the same length, regardless of the underlying structure or semantics of the data.
+Without access to the hidden portion, it is impossible to determine the original URL from the redacted version.
+This ambiguity arises because the redaction process operates on raw byte ranges of the same length.
+As a result, only the number of redacted bytes is known, while the structure of the redacted path remains unknown.

 ### Enforcing URL Integrity